 36V separately excited with electronic speed control.

 There are also AC powered systems now available in the golf cart market and at www.golfcarcatalog.com, but they are all 48V or higher and are significantly harder to modify than the systems I’ll cover in this article.
+We stick with DC systems for our 36v to 48v conversion.

 In this short article, I cannot cover all of them, so although I may touch on each, I will for the purpose of this tutorial, focus on 36V DC systems with either a “series” wound or “separately excited” motor and controller.